Key Takeaways

 9. Bring out their curiosity so they want to learn more

-You should get them thinking or politely tease them a little bit.
-Get their curiosity going where they want to learn more.
-It is a fine line but it is critical to your success on InMail.
+You should prompt them to think or gently tease them.
+Spark their curiosity and encourage them to learn more.
+It is a fine line, but it is critical to your success on InMail.

 You need to be credible but mysterious.